***FREE*** subscription to

 5. We had been talking.
 We had been walking.
 We had been dancing.
 We had been eating.

-Past Perfect Continuous Forms (five forms the ESL student must learn)
+Past Perfect Continuous Forms (five forms ESL/EFL students must learn)

-5. WH- Questions (e.g., When had she been studying the Past Perfect Progressive?)
+5. WH- Questions (e.g., When had she been studying EFL?
+Why had you been running?
+Where had they been going?)

 The Past Perfect Continuous has two main functions.